w3c/wai-curricula/content/designer/visual-design.md

 * Show examples of user interfaces showing up in both portrait and landscape modes.
 Explain that the ability to show an interface both in portrait and landscape is essential for people who cannot change their device orientation due to mobility impairments.
 * Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.
 * Show examples of different target sizes and explain that some people have difficulty to tap smaller targets due to mobility impairments.
 Explain that target sizes must be large enough to accommodate different people's needs.
+* Invite students to research how overuse of design elements can cause distractions and cognitive overload for some users.
+For example, overuse of interactive widgets, images, and moving content can make some users overwhelmed.

 #### Ideas to Assess Knowledge for Topic